MichaelSchmidek/SQL-Analysis-NBA/README.md

 # SQL-Data-Analys-Web-Scraped-NBA-Data

 # Motivation
-The below notebook is intended to be educational for those looking to learn the basics of SQL.
+This notebook is intended to be educational for those looking to learn the basics of SQL.
 It involves using SQL to perform data analysis on using a database containing information about the National Basketball Association (NBA).
 In the process, we will explore the data, utilize joins, perform basic analytics, and create visualizations of relevant trends.

 # Process
 Our analysis will adhere to the following 4 steps: